 2. Dev-Ops, Automated Deployment, and Integrated Testing ‚Äì Jenkins and Kubernetes

-Thank the heavens for Dev-Ops and automated deployment.
-Products are kept in a shippable state and if stakeholders decide they would like to deploy the product to production, it is literally at the flick of a button.
+Thank the heavens for Dev-Ops and automated deployment. s are kept in a shippable state and if stakeholders decide they would like to deploy the product to production, it is literally at the flick of a button.

 If the team hits issues, solutions can be rolled back, and all post-tests are automatically run against the new features and the old ones as well.